mathieutu/php-project-launcher/README.md

-  up | u             Run the project services (run the proxy if not already launched). down | d           Stop and remove the project services. reload | rl        Down and up the project services. ports | p          List private -> public binding ports.
-Can be used with service name in parameter. open | o           Open project in web browser. artisan | a        Execute Laravel Artisan in web service (with access to DB). console | sf       Execute Symfony Console in web service (with access to DB). composer | c       Execute Composer in web service (with proper version of php). yarn | y           Execute Yarn in project (with Node v10, linux environment). bash | sh          Open a bash console in web service. inspect            Show the docker configuration for a service. logs               View output from services. ps                 List services.
+  up | u             Run the project services (run the proxy if not already launched). down | d           Stop and remove the project services. reload | rl        Down and up the project services. open | o           Open project in web browser. database | db      Show the env variables and the database connection information.
+  ports | p          List private -> public binding ports.
+Can be used with service name in parameter. artisan | a        Execute Laravel Artisan in web service (with access to DB). console | sf       Execute Symfony Console in web service (with access to DB). composer | c       Execute Composer in web service (with proper version of php). yarn | y           Execute Yarn in project (with Node v10, linux environment). bash | sh          Open a bash console in web service. inspect | i        Show the docker configuration for a service. logs               View output from services. ps                 List services.
   *                  Fallback on docker-compose binary.